niartenyaw/dcos-docs-site/pages/1.13/security/oss/user-account-management/troubleshooting/index.md

 ## CockroachDB

+The IAM stores user information in CockroachDB running on master nodes.
 If Admin Router and the IAM received the user management operation to perform according to their logs and the IAM could not fulfill the request in it likely that CockroachDB is in trouble.
 In this case check for errors or unusual patterns in the CockroachDB log on all master nodes.

 ```bash